NaqeebAhmedSahi/TagSpace/README.md

     KEY=a_custom_key

-> Having a custom key, ensures that another instance of TagSpaces will not communicate with the web service of the initial instance, since it is always running on the same port.
+> Having a custom key, ensures that another instance of BWS Vittoria will not communicate with the web service of the initial instance, since it is always running on the same port.

 #### Build & Start